Code API (.code

 Nested Code Requests#

-For heavy computations, a single code execution environment might not be enough.
+When working with large data that require more computation power, a single code execution environment might not be enough.

 As a Data Owner, you can deploy PySyft in a cluster (read the Deployment Guides and the WorkerPool API for more details) and allow Data Scientists to use something like the MapReduce model for computations.